Table of Contents

 V/Q is the ratio of alveolar ventilation (V) to pulmonary blood flow (Q).
 A V/Q match facilitates adequate exchange of oxygen and carbon dioxide within the alveoli.
 The V/Q ratio in normal individuals is around 0.8, but this ratio is altered in the presence of significant ventilation or perfusion defects.

 At the apex of the lung, the alveoli are large and completely inflated, while they are small at the base.
 Similarly, the blood supply is higher at the base of the lung than at the apex, which creates physiological ventilation (V) – perfusion (Q) mismatch between different alveoli.

 The decreased V/Q ratio (< 0.8) may occur either due to decreased ventilation (airway or interstitial lung disease) or as a result of over-perfusion.
 The blood is wasted in these cases and fails to oxygenate adequately.
 In extreme conditions, when ventilation is significantly decreased and the V/Q approaches zero, it behaves as a pulmonary shunt.

 The increased V/Q ratio (> 0.8) occurs when perfusion is decreased, for e.g., in pulmonary embolism preventing blood flow distal to obstruction or under excessive ventilation.
-The air is wasted in these cases and is unable to diffuse within the blood.
+The air is wasted in these cases and is unable to diffuse through the blood.
 In extreme conditions, when perfusion is significantly decreased and V/Q approaches 1, the alveoli act as dead space and no diffusion of gases occurs.

 Therefore, the increased V/Q mismatch within the lung impairs the gas exchange mechanisms and ultimately leads to hypoxemia and respiratory failure.

 At high altitudes, the barometric pressure (PB) is decreased, which will lead to decreased alveolar PO2 as in the equation: